Cazuela de Pollo y Aceitunas

 - 400g tin of peeled tomatoes

 Preheat your oven to 180ºC.
-Put the chicken and flour into a large bowl and season with salt and pepper.
-Once you’ve tossed the chicken fully, remove it from the bowl shaking off any excess flour.
+Put the flour into a large bowl and season it with salt and black pepper.
+Toss the chicken in the flour, remove it and shake off excess flour.

 Heat two tablespoons of the olive oil in a large casserole dish with a heavy base over a medium heat.
-Fry the chicken legs in two batches until they’re golden (about 10 minutes) then transfer them to a plate.
+Fry the chicken legs in two batches until they’re golden, it should take about 10 minutes per batch, then transfer them to a plate.

 Heat the remaining oil in the dish and add the onion, garlic, thyme and oregano.
-Cook gently with regular stirring until the onion is tender (about 3-4 minutes).
-Add the white wine and simmer for 30 seconds.
-Now stir in the tomato and a cup of the stock.
+If you don’t have fresh herbs then you could use about half a teaspoon of dried herbs, Cook gently with regular stirring for approximately 5 minutes until the onion starts to go translucent, Add the white wine, bring it to the boil and then reduce the heat and simmer for about 1 minute.
+Now stir in the tomato and the chicken stock.

-At this point you need to return the golden chicken to the casserole dish, add the red and green peppers and bring the dish to the boil.
-Now transfer the dish to the oven and and bake for one hour.
+At this point you need to return the chicken to the casserole dish, add the red and green peppers and bring the dish to the boil.
+Add a little salt and pepper, put the lid on the casserole dish, transfer it to the oven and bake for one hour.

-Next remove the lid and add the olives and continue to bake the dish for another 30 minutes or until the chicken is tender.
+Remove the lid, add the olives and return the dish (without its lid) to the oven for another 30 minutes or until the chicken is tender.

 If you are serving this dish with couscous follow the cooking instructions on the pack

 Serve with couscous or boiled potatoes.